-The academic activities of the institute are regulated by Academic calendar and are made available to the students, faculty and all other concerned in electronic form or hand copy.
+The academic activities of the institute are regulated by Academic calendar and is made available to the students, faculty and all other concerned in electronic form or hard copy.

 It shall be mandatory for students and faculty to strictly adhere to the academic calendar for completion of academic activities.
 The copy of the academic calendar is also to be uploaded on the institute website.

-The academic activities of the college are governed by academic calendar prepared by IQAC and approved by the principal and HOD.
+The academic activities of the college are governed by academic calendar prepared by Dean Academics and IQAC, approved by the Principal and HOD.
 It shall be notified at the beginning of the semester of each academic year.

 The curriculum shall be typically delivered in two semesters in an academic year.
-Each semester shall be of 21 weeks duration (min 90 days) including evaluation, grade moderation and result declaration.
+Each semester shall be of 20 weeks duration(min 90 days).
 The academic calendar should be strictly adhered to, and all other activities including co-curricular and extra-curricular activities should be scheduled so as not to interfere with the curricular activities as stipulated in the academic calendar.